Lymph node biopsy

 - If you have bleeding problems

-- What medications you are taking (including any supplements or herbal remedies)
+- What medicines you are taking (including any supplements or herbal remedies)

-- Stop taking any blood thinners, such as aspirin, heparin, warfarin (Coumadin), or clopidogrel (Plavix) 5 to 10 days before the procedure
+- Stop taking any blood thinners, such as aspirin, heparin, warfarin (Coumadin), or clopidogrel (Plavix) as directed

 - Not eat or drink anything after a certain period of time before the biopsy